How to Use the Command 'sshfs' (with Examples)

 Explanation:

-• username: The username you use to log in to the remote server.
+• username: The username for the remote server’s login.

-• remote_host: The hostname or IP address of the remote server.
+• remote_host: This is the IP address or domain name of the remote server.

-• remote_directory: The directory path on the remote server that you want to mount.
+• remote_directory: The directory path on the remote server you want to access.

-• mountpoint: The local directory where you want to mount the remote directory.
+• mountpoint: The local directory where you want the remote filesystem to be mounted.

 Example output: